Aman11037/SwingChess/README.md

 Description

     Simple chess game implemented in Java using Swing for the GUI.
-SwingChess is a Java application that allows users to play chess against each other on a graphical interface.

 Features